Contains the active ingredient, tamoxifen (as tamoxifen citrate)

 Continue taking your medicine for as long as your doctor tells you.

 Tamoxifen helps to control your condition, but does not cure it.
 It is important to keep taking your medicine even if you feel well.
-Make sure you have enough to last over weekends and holidays.
+Make sure you have enough to last over weekends and h

 If you forget to take it

 If you miss a dose, and it is more than 12 hours before your next dose is due, take the missed dose as soon as you remember.

 If it is less than 12 hours to your next dose, do not take the dose you missed and take your next dose when you are meant to.

 Do not take a double dose to make up for missed doses.
 This may increase the chance of you experiencing side effects.

 If you have trouble remembering to take your medicine, ask your pharmacist for some hints.